AdSegura/crypto-busboy/README.md

 * md5-check to verify that the file we uploaded is the same we downloaded.
 * Clean up everything.

-if you keep a file that do not pass limits yo will be notified.
+if you keep a file to test upload that do not pass limits detector you will be notified.

 ### Dependencies
 * [busboy](https://github.com/mscdex/busboy)